COLLAGE FOR A BLEAK APRIL

 And shame

-Of our tawdry tinsel-rich imbecile-minded
+Of a tawdry tinsel-rich imbecile-minded

 Endless mockery of what might be